int2e/HPSocket.Net/README.md

 Full Example: `demo/TcpServer-TestEcho-Adapter`

-This series of components are `Data Receive Adapter` extension components of` HPSocket.Net`.
-Users can process `sticky packets`,` half packets', etc. that may occur in TCP communication through `Custom Data Receive Adapter`.
-The `Data Receive Adapter` component looks similar to the` Pack` component of HP-Socket, but it is more flexible and the adaptation is very simple and convenient.
+This series of components are `Data Receive Adapter` extension components of `HPSocket.Net`.
+Users can process `sticky packets`,`half packets`, etc. that may occur in TCP communication through `Custom Data Receive Adapter`.
+The `Data Receive Adapter` component looks similar to the `Pack` component of HP-Socket, but it is more flexible and the adaptation is very simple and convenient.

 + `ITcpServer<TRequestBodyType>`/`ITcpClient<TRequestBodyType>`/`ITcpAgent<TRequestBodyType>`